Roald87/TwinCatChangelog/docs/tc3.md

 #### C++ & MATLAB properties

-- Exchange of TcCOM modules for C++ und MATLAB®/Simulink® while the machine is running.
+- Exchange of TcCOM modules for C++ and MATLAB®/Simulink® while the machine is running.
 - Repository for versioned C++ projects.
 - New way of signing TcCOM modules.